-Kim Kardashian Goes Topless As She Celebrates Her 5-Year Anniversary
+Kim Kardashian Goes Topless As She Celebrates Her 5-Year Anniversary With Kanye West

 “Kim’s sisters think she’s gotten herself in way over her head with four kids and cannot believe that she’s already ready to add another one to the mix.
 She thinks that, because she is no longer bearing the children herself, she can just keep popping them out,” an insider told the outlet.

-However, the source goes on to state that Kim has hired a team of new nannies, and that Kardashian leans on them to help her out during her busy days.
+However, the source went on to state that Kim has hired a team of new nannies and that the reality star leans on them to help her out during her busy days.

 “Between Kim’s nannies and her sister’s nannies. no one in that family really knows what being a mother is about, except for Kourtney,” the insider added.